Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-labels.md

 references → packetery-module-root
 references → packetery-module-order
 references → packetery-module-options
+references → packetery-module-framework

 calls → packeta-soap-api (sync, SOAP)

-The module reads the courier number over the SOAP client of `packetery-core` [VERIFY: src/Packetery/Module/Labels/CarrierLabelService.php#handleApiSuccess].
+The module reads the courier number over the SOAP client of `packetery-core` [VERIFY: src/Packetery/Module/Labels/CarrierLabelService.php:81].
 It saves the number through the order repository of `packetery-module-order`, and it takes the label type from the print page of the same module [VERIFY: src/Packetery/Module/Labels/LabelPrintParametersService.php#getLabelFormat].
-The label formats and the maximum offset of each format come from `packetery-module-options` [VERIFY: src/Packetery/Module/Labels/LabelPrintParametersService.php#createForm].
-The module writes a note to the WooCommerce order and a flash message to the administrator, both through `packetery-module-root` [VERIFY: src/Packetery/Module/Labels/CarrierLabelService.php#handleApiError].
+The label formats and the maximum offset of each format come from `packetery-module-options` [VERIFY: src/Packetery/Module/Labels/LabelPrintParametersService.php#getLabelFormatByOrder].
+The module writes a flash message to the administrator through `packetery-module-root` [VERIFY: src/Packetery/Module/Labels/CarrierLabelService.php#handleApiError], and it writes a note to the WooCommerce order that `packetery-module-order` gives it [VERIFY: src/Packetery/Module/Labels/CarrierLabelService.php:134].
 The print list holds order entities of `packetery-core`, so a caller needs no second read of the database [VERIFY: src/Packetery/Module/Labels/LabelPrintPacketData.php#getItems].